CIS565-Fall-2016/Project5-WebGL-Deferred-Shading-with-glTF/README.md

   * Then do a __two-pass Gaussian blur__ using separable convolution (vertical then horizontal)
     * Use menu option to control blur size (which changes uniform variable `u_scale` passing to `bloom.frag.glsl`)
   * Finally combine the blurred image to the original output
-* __Scissor test optimization__: when accumulating shading from each point light source, only render in a rectangle around the light.
+* __Scissor test for lighting__: when accumulating shading from each point light source, only render in a rectangle around the light.
   * Use `debugScissor` option to toggle scissor visual, or select `6 Light scissors` to show scissor only.
+  * This is used to compare with my __light proxy__ implementation
+* __Light proxy__: instead of rendering a scissored full-screen quad for every light, I render __proxy geometry__ which covers the part of the screen affected by a light (using spheres for point lights), thus __reducing wasted fragments in lighting pass__.
+  * Using __inverted depth test__ with __front-face culling__ to avoid lighting geometries that are far behind the light, thus further reducing wasted fragments.
+  * This feature requires WebGL's `EXT_frag_depth` extension to write depth data into frame buffer at defered shading stage in order to do the depth test.

 *DO NOT* leave the README to the last minute!
 It is a crucial part of the project, and we will not be able to grade you without a good README.